 Prior to the 2018 annual award, grants under our Stock Plan for Outside Directors, including annual and initial grants, vested on the first anniversary of the grant date.
 Grants also fully vested in the event of the director's death or upon a change in control.
 Upon vesting of the awards, each director received, in addition to the underlying shares, a cash payment equal to the amount of dividend equivalents earned on such shares since the date of grant.
 Further, if a director was 70 years of age or older when he or she ceased to serve on the Board of Directors, the director's termination date was deemed to be December 31st of the year in which he or she left the Board.
 Under these provisions, annual awards granted in 2017 to Messrs.
 Johnson, McLean, Pound, Smith, Somerhalder and Wareing and Ms. Rheney vested in 2018.
-The grant to Mr. Johnson vested because he was 70 years of age when he ceased to serve on the Board decuse to serve on the Board because she had not yet attained age 70; however, in consideration of her service and because Ms. Longoria was a director for most of the award's vesting period, the Board approved a cash payment to Ms. Longoria in an amount equal to the number of shares subject to her 2017 annual award multiplied by the closing price per share of our common stock on the award's vesting date of May 1, 2018.
+The grant to Mr. Johnson vested because he was 70 years of age when he ceased to serve on the Board.
+Conversely, the annual award granted in 2017 to Ms. Longoria was forfeited upon her cessation of service on the Board because she had not yet attained age 70; however, in consideration of her service and because Ms. Longoria was a director for most of the award's vesting period, the Board approved a cash payment to Ms. Longoria in an amount equal to the number of shares subject to her 2017 annual award multiplied by the closing price per share of our common stock on the award's vesting date of May 1, 2018.